EIG520/fractran/README.md

 # Rust Fractran
 This is a program for enumerating and solving Fractran programs.
-This is mostly ported from https://github.com/int-y1/BBFractran/tree/main, though I did include certain optimizations.
+This is mostly ported from https://github.com/int-y1/BBFractran/tree/main, though I did make certain changes.

 More info at https://wiki.bbchallenge.org/wiki/Fractran/